-NON-SURGICAL Skin Cancer Treatments
+NON-SURGICAL Skin Cancer Treatments in Texas

 One-third of adults in the United States will get skin cancer during their lifetime.
 That’s not a typo: one in three.
 That’s the bad news.
 The very good news is that skin cancer is up to 98%

 curable if it’s detected early, and modern treatment options often do not involve surgery.
-If you suspect you might have skin cancer, Tru-Skin Dermatology encourages you to call one of our six Austin, TX, area clinics to schedule a complimentary skin cancer screening immediately.
+If you suspect you might have skin cancer, Tru-Skin Dermatology encourages you to call one of our six Austin, TX, area clinics to schedule a skin cancer screening immediately.
 Should further tests reveal that you do have skin cancer, we will go over all your options with you, both surgical and non-surgical.

 The telltale signs

 How do you know if you have skin cancer?
 The most common indicators are moles or blemishes that appear out of nowhere or existing moles that begin to change.
 Cuts or sores that refuse to heal can also be indicators of skin cancer.
 The American Cancer Society recommends that all adults get into the habit of checking their skin every three months for new or changing moles.
 If you find one, call Tru-Skin Dermatology in Austin, TX, right away.
 If we determine it to be suspicious, we will order a biopsy and lab tests to determine the presence or absence of skin cancer.

 Learn your a, b, c’s— and your d’s and e’s